FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 ```

-FATE will fill in the host and proxy parameters of the cluster according to the content of the default field.
+FATE will fill in the host and proxy parameters of the cluster according to the content of the "default" field.
 For example, the Pulsar cluster used for synchronization with party 9999 is as follow:

 ``` json